Step 2: Admission Requirements

 Selection criteria

-The criteria will not apply to bachelors with a legal claim, as they are still guaranteed admission to the master's programme for which they have a legal claim.
-The selection criteria will also apply to applicants that hold one of the preapproved bachelor’s degrees as listed under each master’s programme.
+The criteria do not apply to bachelors with a legal claim, as they are still guaranteed admission to the master's programme for which they have a legal claim.
+The selection criteria apply to applicants that hold one of the preapproved bachelor’s degrees as listed under each master’s programme.

 Summer Prerequisite Studies